Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 ### Poetry Workflow

-`Poetry` simplifies dependency management and packaging by using **pyproject.toml**[^2] as the single source of truth.
+`Poetry` simplifies dependency management and packaging by using **pyproject.toml** as the single source of truth.
 Unlike `pip`, `Poetry` automatically manages a virtual environment for our project.
 When we run poetry install or poetry add, it:

   - Creates a virtual environment (usually in a central cache directory).
   - Resolves dependencies.